Wisconsin Great River Road

 Up for a road trip?
 Enjoy beautiful scenery, access to excellent hiking, fishing, and boating, rugged bluffs, and of course the picturesque Mississippi River along the Wisconsin Great River Road.
 U.S. Highway 35 covers 250 miles in the state of Wisconsin, from Prescott in the north to Kieler in the south.
 Over two-thirds of that distance traverses protected land, offering myriad birdwatching and other outdoor opportunities.
 And 33 charming river towns dot the landscape along the highway providing convenient stopping points to find hospitality, farmer’s markets, wineries & breweries, and more.
 Visit http://wigrr.com for more information, including downloadable maps, an audio tour, event calendars, and more.

-The WI Department of Transportation has a fantastic biking map of the Great River Road where the road is color coded by biking condition.
+The WI Department of Transportation has a fantastic biking map of the Great River Road where the road is color-coded by biking conditions.